capacitor-community/sqlite/README.md

 ## Remarks
-This release of the plugin includes the Native IOS code (Objective-C/Swift) using Capacitor v1.2.1
+This release of the plugin includes the Native IOS (Objective-C/Swift) and Native Android code (Java) using Capacitor v1.2.1

 ## Dependencies
 The IOS code is based on SQLite.swift as wrapper for SQLite.